theKaushaki/odin-recipes/README.md

 # odin-recipes
-This is me.
+This is me, and this is my recipe pages.
-Author - Kaushaki
+<p> Author - Kaushaki </p>
 <p> ver 0.1.1 </p>